 The Color of Flavor

 In all the talk about healthy eating, flavor rarely gets its due, but there's no point in preparing a meal that no one wants to eat.
 Great taste should be the end goal every time you enter the kitchen.
-The good news is that there are a few key cooking techniques that help you bring out the best in whatever you're cooking.

 One way to make any food taste its best is to give it a good crust.
 Whether you're making toast, grilling a steak, or roasting a head of cauliflower, brown is the color of flavor.